envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 A similar Envoy Proxy translator sub component would translate the IR into Envoy’s ratelimit filter.

 ### Design Decisions
+* A single Envoy Gateway controller will consume many [GatewayClass resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass).
-* A single Envoy Gateway instance will consume many [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of Envoy Proxies with different configurations.
+* A single Envoy Gateway instance will consume many [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of Envoy Proxies with different configurations i.e. each [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) will map to a unique instance of Envoy Proxy created by the Provisioner.
-* The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS support that Envoy Gateway will provide.
+* The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS supportthat Envoy Gateway will provide.

 ### Open Questions
 * Which APIGateway and Ingress features will Envoy Gateway introduce in the near future ?